ourresearch/MEDOC-postgres/README.md

 The NIH provides free APIs to build automatic queries, however a relational database could be more efficient.

-The aim of this project is to download XML files provided by MEDLINE on a FTP and to build a relational mySQL database with their content.
+The aim of this project is to download XML files provided by MEDLINE on a FTP and to build a relational database with their content.

 ## Launch